 How to promote your brand using social media networks?

 Start with Facebook – Follow the steps outlined in this article to get more Facebook followers.
 Having a decent number of followers helps a lot with social proof and it’s the first step toward building a community around your brand.

 Unfortunately, you may have to allocate some budget for this since growing your Facebook fans organically is very difficult and time-consuming but it’s something you have to do especially at the beginning.

 Create customer personas and choose your next network – Facebook is a must for all startups but not necessarily all other social networks.

 Once you get started with Facebook, the next step is to create customer personas and identify which networks your potential customers will most likely use and jump on those.

 For example, if your target customers are people between 20-30 years of age then Instagram and YouTube and great networks to be in.
-If on the other hand, you are targeting executive managers then you’ll have more chances on LinkedIn than Instagram.
+If on the other hand, you are targeting executive managers then you’ll have more chances on LinkedIn than on Instagram.

 The table below shows the user demographic information per social network.

-What is important to understand at this stage is that you don’t have to maintain an active presence in all social media networks, it can be overkill especially if your budget and resources are limited.
+What is important to understand at this stage is that you don’t have to maintain an active presence on all social media networks, it can be overkill especially if your budget and resources are limited.

 Include in your digital marketing plan the networks that are more likely to generate better results.